ElsaB-Lab/fRagmentomics/README.md

 fRagmentomics requires **`bcftools` (version 1.21 recommended)** for variant normalization.
 Please, ensure it is installed and accessible in your system's PATH.

-We recommend using mamba for faster installation, but you can also use conda by replacing mamba by conda in the command:
+We recommend using a conda environment with bcftools and other dependencies installed but you can also use any other environment manager or rely on tools already installed in your system:

 ```sh
 # conda install -c bioconda mamba